 - Preheat your oven to 400 degrees F (204 degrees C) and grease or butter a 9 x 13 baking dish.

-- In a small to medium mixing bowl, combine the Panko, Parmesan cheese, minced garlic, chives, bacon, lemon zest and juice from ½ of a lemon (about 1 tablespoon), and melted butter.
+- In a small to medium mixing bowl, combine the Panko, Parmesan cheese, minced garlic, chives, bacon, lemon zest and juice from ½ of a lemon (about 1 Tbsp), and melted butter.
 Set aside.

 - Rinse and transfer the scallops to a paper towel lined plate, pat dry.
 Transfer to your prepared baking dish (or baking shells) and season with salt and pepper.
 Top the scallops with bread crumb mixture.